Codecademy/docs/content/sql/concepts/math-functions/terms/sqrt/sqrt.md

   - 'path/analyze-data-with-sql'
 ---

-**SQRT()** is a function in SQL that returns the square root of a number input.
-The square root of any given number is a number that multiplied by itself will result in the number.
+**`SQRT()`** is a function in SQL that returns the square root of a number input.
+The square root of any given number is a value that multiplied by itself will result in the passed number.

 ## Syntax